ps02v/SOfIoTS/README.md

 * Risk and Security Ontology: The risk and security ontology is designed to represent risk- and security-related entities, such as threat processes, threat paths, hazardous situations, and security mechanisms.
 * Internet of Things Ontology: The IoT ontology is intended to represent IoT devices, digital twins, and IoT data flows.

-All the aforementioned ontologies are contained in a single (merged) ontology
+At the present time, all the aforementioned ontologies are contained in a single (merged) ontology: [SOFIOTS_CCO_Merged.owl](SOFIOTS_CCO_Merged.owl).

+The documentation folder contains the following files:

+* SOfIoTS Ontology Documention.pdf: Documentation for a subset of the classes and relations asserted in SOFIOTS_CCO_Merged.owl.

+For further information about the SOfIoTS project, contact Dr Paul Smart ([ps02v@ecs.soton.ac.uk](mailto:ps02v@ecs.soton.ac.uk)).